 Marketing Blog | Go Fetch Marketing

-It is hard to pass up FREE!
+Free online courses are now available for the DIY entrepreneur. and it is always hard to pass up FREE!
 Hubspot just published a comprehensive list of the 60 Best Free Online Courses and most of them are about marketing.
-We wanted to share on the Go Fetch blog for all our visitors.
+We wanted to share on the Go Fetch Marketing blog for all our visitors.
 Since the list is published by Hubspot, there is a lot of Hubspot courses promoted on the list, but it is great information for any small business owner that is trying to elevate their marketing skills.
-CLICK HERE to scroll through all the FREE online courses you can take.
+CLICK HERE to scroll through all the courses you can take.

 Don't miss Go Fetch Marketing's recent article "Digital Marketing Strategy Tips," in The Kentucky CPA Journal (Starts on page 29).
 Some good marketing tips for accounting and law firms.
 CLICK HERE to read article.